causalabs/causadb-python/README.md

 # CausaDB

-An easy-to-use framework for building and querying causal AI models in the cloud.
+An easy-to-use platform for building and querying causal AI models in the cloud.